 To demonstrate your enthusiasm, use your cover letter’s opening paragraph.
 Explain what draws you to the position, and how it fits into your career goals so employers know how dedicated you are to their mission.

 3. Show your excitement about the work being done by the company

 If you’re genuinely excited about a company’s brand, its mission statement, or its products, highlight this excitement in your cover letter introduction.
 Relate your personal mission statement to the company’s work to your personal mission.

 As a long-term admirer of the contributions to solar panel technology being made by the team at GreenWays Engineering, I’m excited to submit my application for the entry-level technician position.
 As a recent graduate from the University of Rochester with a B.S. in Environmental Engineering, I’m confident that my knowledge of PV systems, practical experience performing energy modeling assessments, and precise attention to detail will make me an asset to the team at GreenWays.

 4. Impress employers with a relevant accomplishment

 The best cover letters demonstrate a candidate’s expertise.
-So if you have experience in your field, start your cover letter by noting a professional achievement that casts you as an expert in your industry.
+So if you have experience in your field, start your cover letter by noting a professional achievement that demonstrates your expertise in your industry.